HassanEldeeb8/StillFrame/README.md

 Load the primary scene located in the Scenes folder and enter Play Mode.

-Developer: Created by Mahmoud Hassan Ayman.
+Developer: Created by Hassan Ayman.
 License: This project is intended for educational and portfolio demonstration purposes.